Jack-Overflow/rxjs-http-client/README.md

 # Changes

-Version 1.3.1 is the latest stable version.
+Version 1.3.2 is the latest stable version.

-Version 1.3.1:
+Version 1.3.2:
- - Added json(), arrayBuffer(), blob(), text() & formData() methods to response object to return the respective response type
- - Improved response object to include response metadata (see documentation below)
+ - Fixed error that would throw whenever trying to make a PUT request

 # RxJS-Http-Client